lumina-desktop/lumina-docs/lumina.rst

 This screen can be used to customize the location, alignment, size, theme, and plugins for an existing panel.
 The "+" and "-" icons towards the top, next to "Panel 1" can be used to add or remove additional panels.
 Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.

-.. note:: If you add additional panels, a frame, similar to "Panel 1", will be created for each panel, and will be labelled "Panel 2", "Panel 3", and so on.
+.. note:: If you add additional panels, a frame, similar to "Panel 1", will be created for each panel, and will be labeled "Panel 2", "Panel 3", and so on.
 This allows you to configure each panel separately.
 The configuration tabs available for a panel are described below.
 Be sure to select the tab in the panel that you wish to customize.

 The "Location" tab (4 arrow icon) contains the following items: